z3z1ma/alto/README.md

 ## Example Configuration

 The following is an example configuration file for Alto.
 It is a TOML file but you can use YAML or JSON as well.
 Alto will automatically detect the file type and load the configuration accordingly.
-I recommend using TOML for the most readable config file.
+I recommend using TOML for the most concise yet readable config file.
 I also recommend reading the [docs](https://z3z1ma.github.io/alto/) to get a better understanding of the config file structure.

 ```toml title="alto.toml"
 [default]